encode/django-rest-framework/docs/api-guide/serializers.md

 ---

 **Note**: There is a special-case where a read-only field is part of a `unique_together` constraint at the model level.
-Here you **must** specify the field explicitly and provide a valid default value.
+In this case the field is required by the serializer class in order to validate the constraint, but should also not be editable by the user.

+The right way to deal with this is to specify the field explicitly on the serializer, providing both the `read_only=True` and `default=…` keyword arguments.

-A common example of this is a read-only relation to the currently authenticated `User` which is `unique_together` with another identifier.
+One example of this is a read-only relation to the currently authenticated `User` which is `unique_together` with another identifier.
 In this case you would declare the user field like so:

     user = serializers.PrimaryKeyRelatedField(read_only=True, default=serializers.CurrentUserDefault())